Dr. Baker is a cardiothoracic surgeon at Keck Medicine of USC and professor of clinical surgery at the Keck School of Medicine of USC.

 “Cardiac surgery is undergoing a monumental change as technology advances and less invasive therapies are developed.
 These advances often require close collaboration between different specialties.
 We have embraced these technological advances at all levels and are leaders in many emerging therapies.
 We collaborate daily with our cardiology colleagues and work together to individualize treatment plans only with the patient’s best interest in mind.”

 “Physicians practice in academic centers for various reasons.
 I have always enjoyed teaching and knew this would be important to me.
-I have been here at Keck Medicine of USC for over twenty years and consider my colleagues and partners as my extended family.
-I enjoy coming to work because of this and believe that Keck Medicine has a unique personal environment and is truly part of the Trojan Family.”
+I have been here at Keck Medicine for over 20 years and consider my colleagues and partners as my extended family.
+I enjoy coming to work, and I believe that Keck Medicine has a unique and personal environment.
+We are truly part of the Trojan Family.”

-Dr. Baker is the professor of cardiothoracic surgery.
+Dr. Baker is a professor of clinical surgery and the chief of the division of cardiac surgery at the Keck School.
 Click here to view Dr. Baker’s full biography.

-Click here to learn more about the USC Cardiovascular Thoracic Institute (CVTI).
+Click here to learn more about the USC Cardiovascular Thoracic Institute.